 Popular gossip here is that famous drivers all stay nearby when they are in town for the Speedway.
 For a time Crabby Joe’s which has been around for a lot of years dropped the breakfast menu and just stuck to the rest of their offerings (which are pretty tasty by the way) but some of the racing families and wives complained that their favourite breakfast spot was no longer serving eggs and grits and all the southern breakfast treats they’d come to enjoy.
 Crabby Joe’s took heart and has breakfast on the menu for good now.

-Stroll along one of the only wooden piers left in Florida.
-In fact Daytona Beach has two of the only remaining wooden piers in Florida.
+Stroll along two iconic wooden piers in Daytona Beach.
 Enjoy the view, snap some pictures.
 Maybe you even want to take some time to fish off the end of the pier.
 That’s all possible here. email: email@example.com for more information.
 Click here to see a photo!

 3. SKYDIVE Deland